anujparakh/prediction-manager/GETTING_STARTED.md

-# Getting Started - Stock Prediction Manager
+# Getting Started - Financier

-Get your Stock Prediction Manager up and running in 10 minutes!
+Get your Financier app up and running in 10 minutes!
 This guide will help you set up the app locally for development.

 ## Prerequisites